digital-asset/docs.daml.com/docs/3.1/README.md

 Note that the `live-preview` script takes a few shortcuts.
 This is fine most of the time, but sometimes the final result can be a bit different.

+### Theme

+Live preview doesn't reflect changes to the theme.
+That's because it would require a full recompilation of the site, which is long and defeats the purpose of live preview.
+This makes it impossible to quickly iterate on the theme.

+As an alternative, one can run live-preview with theme reload on a small subset of the site, as described in [the theme's README](../../theme/README.md).

 ### Full build

 To build the PDF docs or the exact HTML files that we publish to [docs.daml.com](https://docs.daml.com), run the full build locally: